-9.5 Commercial
+9.3 Commercial

 The strategic objective for Commercial land is to support existing business, diversify employment opportunities and attract new business, investment and tourism ventures.
 The desired outcome is vibrant commercial centres in our towns both large and small.
-The commercial rate is intended to promote economic development objectives for Council's municipal district.
-A desired outcome from the Council Plan is that "our main towns have vibrant commercial precincts where businesses are supported".

-Council currently has 646 commercial properties
+Council currently has 647 commercial properties

 Commercial properties are defined as those selling a product or providing a service.
 These properties are similar to industrial properties in respect that they are businesses providing employment opportunities.
-These properties constitute 3.30% of the total assessments and contribute 3.66% of the total rates raised.
+These properties constitute 3.31% of the total assessments and contribute 3.96% of the total rates raised.